abhatia1205/neural-ink-interview-2/design.md

 4) The average size of a neuron is 20 microns (according to Google)
 5) Assume we know the brain's position entirely accurately, and the robot has nanometer precision.
 Assume we also have perfect knowledge of the brians movement dynamics.
 Then, in terms of timing, to get ~20 micron accuracy and assuming the brain is moving at its MAXIMUM velocity of 15mm/s, we need ~1ms precision in our threading infrastructure.
 6) Assume we have nanosecond precision on our commands, and nanometer precision on our distance estimates.
 Then, we must have 20 micron accuracy on the position of the brain within 15ms.
 The brain moves about 15mm/s, in 15 ms, would move about 200 microns.
 Thus, we need to guarantee 90% accuracy from a MAE perspective, 15ms out.
-7) Latency to getting the robot position is minimal (100s of microseonds)
+7) Latency to getting the robot position is minimal (10s of microseonds)

 5 and 6 are our two main goals, although we will focus on the time goal primarily.
-Goal 6 is more of a modelling challenge, but for now, I will use a modified Kalman filter with a ~~Fourier Estimate~~ ARIMA as my model.
+Goal 6 is more of a modelling challenge, but for now, I will use a modified Kalman filter with a Fourier Estimate as my model.
+The Kalman filter will predict the location of the needle, and the control matrix in the Kalman filter will try to get the state to the commanded depth.

 ## Overall Design